nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 435
 00:26:44,312 --> 00:26:45,100
-[SPEAKER_06]: We've had trouble offering.
+[SPEAKER_06]: We've had trouble operating

 436
 00:26:45,080 --> 00:26:48,559
-[SPEAKER_06]: operating as a software shop and I'm not saying we should
+[SPEAKER_06]: As a software shop and I'm not saying we should

 437
 00:26:48,539 --> 00:26:51,647